What is GHS and what is its Connection with OSHA’s Hazard

 - Labels – aligned to GHS guidelines that have six standardized elements that include a harmonized signal word, pictogram, and hazard statement for each hazard class and category, as well as the necessity to provide precautionary statements;

-- Safety Data Sheets (SDSs) – aligned to GHS where the information must strictly laid-out and adhere to the specified 16-section format of the SDS;
+- Safety Data Sheets (SDSs) – aligned to GHS where the information must be strictly laid-out and adhere to the specified 16-section format of the SDS;

 - Training for Employees – must now include comprehensive understanding and recognition of the new labeling format and safety data sheets structure, and